DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to apply the method for power saving in steering systems taught by PASZTOR to the steering system of NAKATA to provide a method for power saving in steering systems that each decrease a thermal load on a motor of a road wheel actuator and an electronic controller thereof.

-PASZTOR as modified teaches a power consumption by at least one wheel steering angle actuator of the at least two wheel steering angle actuators in order to reduce the energy demand and/or the energy consumption, such that the reduced power consumption by the at least one wheel steering angle actuator is below a power consumption by the at least one wheel steering angle actuator planned for in the identified predefined driving situation.
+PASZTOR as modified teaches reducing, in at least one operating state in which the predefined driving situation is identified, a power consumption by one wheel steering angle actuator of the at least two wheel steering angle actuators in order to reduce the energy demand and/or energy consumption, such that the reduced power consumption by the at least two wheel steering angle actuators is less than the planned power consumption.

 The limitation “in order to reduce the energy demand and/or the energy consumption” is an intended use recitation.
 A recitation of the intended use of the claimed invention must result in a manipulative difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art method is capable of performing the intended use, then it meets the claim.
 See MPEP §2111.02 (II.).
 In the instant case, PASZTOR discloses the limitation (col. 4 line 31).